 21 Feb 2019: h-index of 7 (Google Scholar).

 18 Jun 2019: h-index of 8 (Google Scholar).

 30 Jan 2020: h-index of 11 (Google Scholar).

 I am getting my very first steps on RNA-seq data management, manipulation, and analysis.
 Exciting!
 Big thanks to all of the giants of this field!

-- Have done a full NGS analysis pipeline for a simple sample (25 July 2018).
+Have done a full NGS analysis pipeline for a simple set of samples (25 July 2018).